influxdata/telegraf/plugins/outputs/event_hubs/README.md

   ## Client timeout (defaults to 30s)
   # timeout = "30s"

-  ## Partition key field
+  ## Partition key
-  ## Metric field name to use for the event partition key.
-The value of this
+  ## Metric tag or field name to use for the event partition key.
+The value of
-  ## field is set as the key for events if it exists.
+  ## this tag or field is set as the key for events if it exists.
-  # partition_key_field = ""
+  # partition_key = ""

   ## Data format to output.
   ## Each data format has its own unique set of configuration options, read